 Bunka and sujihiki offer two different solutions.
-Bunka, with origins in Japan’s Edo period, combines the versatility of a chef’s knife with good control for everyday prep.
+Bunka combines the versatility of a chef’s knife with good control for everyday prep.
 Sujihiki, evolved from the yanagiba, is purpose-built for clean, precise slices of meat and fish.
 In this guide, you’ll see how they differ in cutting performance, handling, and ideal sizes so you can pick the knife that best fits your cooking style, space, and meat prep needs.

 1. Quick Comparison Table: Bunka vs Sujihiki for Slicing Meats